oracle-livelabs/apex/apex-professional-hol12/1-improving-the-report-and-form.md

   ![Enhanced Form](images/enhanced-form.png " ")

 ## Summary
 You now know how to Create and Customize a Form and then link the form to an Interactive Report.
 You may now **proceed to the next lab**.

 ## What's next
 In the next lab, you learn how to make some pages publicly accessible, allowing users to access specific pages in your application without requiring them to log in.

 ## Acknowledgements
  - **Author/Contributors** -  Roopesh Thokala, Senior Product Manager
  - **Contributor** - Ankita Beri, Product Manager
- - **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+ - **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024